vladperchi/HureIT/README.md

 ## About This Project

-HureIT is the HR application built as Modular Monolith, written in .NET Core 5.0.
-Each module is a separate vertical slice with its own custom architecture, typically hexagonal or onion, and the overall integration between the modules is mostly based on the event-driven approach to achieve greater autonomy between the modules.
+HureIT is HR departament application built Modular Monolith architecture, written in .NET Core 5.0.
+Each module is a separate vertical slice with its own custom architecture and the overall integration between the modules is mostly based on the event-driven approach to achieve greater autonomy between the modules.

+There actually was no real need to implement microservices.
+For this, a well designed monolith application would also do the trick.
+I was clear to have the API and UI seperated, to give oppurtunities to multiple client apps in the future.
+For API, ASP.NET Core 5.0 and for the UI Angular 12 Material was my obvious choice.

 ## Solution structure